 Use safe online practices

-- Be vigilant and use safe web browsing and email practices.
+- Phishing attacks can look sophisticated.
+Beware.
+Scammers are targeting energy consumers.
+Be vigilant and use safe web browsing and email practices.
 Make sure you are accessing a safe and trusted source, such as your utility’s website exactly as it is displayed on your bill.

 Ask for help

 To report a possible scam contact the Canadian Anti-Fraud Centre toll-free at 1-888-495-8501.